weidai11/cryptopp/Readme.txt

 The items in this section comprise the most recent history.
 Please see History.txt for the record back to Crypto++ 1.0.

+8.4.0 - TDB
+      - fix SIGILL on POWER8 when compiling with GCC 10

 8.3.0 - December 20, 2020
       - fix use of macro CRYPTOPP_ALIGN_DATA